ethman/slakh-utils/README.md

 - All audio in Slakh2100 is distributed in the `.flac` format.
 (Scripts to batch convert below.)
 - All audio is mono and was rendered at 44.1kHz, 16-bit (CD quality) before being converted to `.flac`.
 - Slakh2100 is distributed as a tarball (`.tar.gz`) that must be uncompressed prior to using any of these scripts.
+- Each mixture has a variable number of sources, with a minimum of 4 sources per mix. `metadata.yaml` has information about each source.
+- The sources have no guaranteed ordering.
+See `metadata.yaml` to determine which sources are which.
+- The MIDI for source XX in `all_src.mid` is not guaranteed to match `SXX.mid`, as some instrument-specific heuristics were applied to the MIDI to ensure proper synthesis. `SXX.mid` is the exact file used to synthesize `SXX.flac`.
+- **Some MIDI files are replicated** (due to a bug).
+This has can be ameliorated depending on your use case.
+See [Make Splits](#make-splits) below.

 ## Metadata